Mortgage Made Better

 Equity built: Yes

-Waiting for the perfect down payment often costs more than sharing equity earlier.
+Key insight: Waiting for the "perfect" down payment often costs more than sharing appreciation earlier.
+Time in the market typically beats timing the market — especially as rents keep rising.

 Co-buying is not forever.

-When the home is sold:
+Sell the home

-See how the numbers work
+Run the numbers

-Use this calculator to estimate ownership split and potential proceeds when you co-buy and later sell or buy out your partner.
+Estimate the ownership split and potential proceeds when you co-buy and later sell or buy out your partner.

 Shared Equity Calculator